MortalityReporting/MDI_javalib/README.md

 This project is made up of several major components:

 * ```edu.gatech.MDI.model``` Contains all the custom resources needed for the MDI IG.
-* ```edu.gatech.v.model.util``` Contains utility methods like custom codes and static definitions for data structure resources.
+* ```edu.gatech.MDI.model.util``` Contains utility methods like custom codes and static definitions for data structure resources.

 You can refer to the ```src/test``` directory for an in-depth unit test example on how to construct a full MDI-to-EDRS record, or a full TOX-to-MDI, and serialize it to JSON